junxit/us-congress-bills-112/metadata.md

 - 2011-10-24 — Mr. Petri moved to suspend the rules and pass the bill.
 - 2011-10-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6998)
 - 2011-10-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6998)
+- 2011-10-25 — Referred to the Subcommittee on Europe and Eurasia.
+- 2011-10-31 — Received in the Senate.
+- 2011-12-17 — Read twice and referred to the Committee on Commerce, Science, and Transportation.